Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Local interpretation of an experimental jet flow

 The dataset consists of a sequence of $60000$ time-resolved snapshots captured with a time step of $\Delta t = 0.011\;\si{s}$.
 The \ac{PIV} images are processed with a custom-made multi-frame approach, based on sliding cross-correlation of a 5-frame stencil~\citep{scarano2010advection}.
 The processing consists of three-pass cross-correlation analysis with the final interrogation windows of $32\times 32$ px with $75\%$ overlap.
 To remove measurement noise, the velocity fields are smoothed with a second-order polynomial Savitzky-Golay filter with a $5\times 5$ kernel in space, and $5$ snapshots in time.
 For the demonstration of the methodology, $5000$ snapshots, subsampled by a factor of $4$, are considered.
 This choice alleviates the computational load by obtaining converged statistics with a reduced number of snapshots.

-The jet flow at $Re \approx 3300$ corresponds to a transitional jet that is characterized by the presence of localized dynamics in the flow due to the generation and breakdown of ring vortices and turbulent mixing~\citep{fellouah2009reynolds,ball2012flow}.
+The jet flow at $\Rey \approx 3300$ corresponds to a transitional jet that is characterised by the presence of localised dynamics in the flow due to the generation and breakdown of ring vortices and turbulent mixing~\citep{fellouah2009reynolds,ball2012flow}.
 This compound picture of the flow motivates our choice of the jet flow for the experimental validation of the proposed method.